-A member of the UC Davis faculty since 1988, Nesbitt is a professor in the Department of Family and Community Medicine who specializes in rural health and using advanced telecommunications technologies to improve access to medical education and care.
+A member of the UC Davis faculty since 1988, Nesbitt was a professor in the Department of Family and Community Medicine who specialized in rural health and using advanced telecommunications technologies to improve access to medical education and care.
 He has been a driving force behind a variety of innovative programs that address the unique health-care and educational needs of diverse populations of patients and physicians, particularly in rural Northern California.

 Nesbitt served two terms on the National Advisory Committee on Rural Health and, more recently, on the Joint Advisory Committee on Communications Capabilities of Emergency Medical and Public Health Care Facilities reporting to the U.S. Congress 911 Commission to examine opportunities to utilize telecommunications to support the needs of national security.

 Nesbitt received his medical degree from UC Davis, completed his residency training through the Spokane Family Medicine Residency Program — an affiliate of the University of Washington School of Medicine — and obtained his master’s degree in public health at the University of Washington.
 He has co-authored more than 50 journal articles and book chapters on telemedicine.
-Nesbitt received the 2010 Leadership Award for the Advancement of Telemedicine from the American Telemedicine Association (ATA) in recognition of his vigorous efforts to expand health-care access and education through the use of telecommunications technology.
-Nesbitt earlier was awarded the ATA’s 2006 President’s Award that recognized the breadth, depth, and effectiveness of telemedicine programs and services offered at the UC Davis Center for Health and Technology.
+Nesbitt received the 2010 Leadership Award for the Advancement of Telemedicine from the American Telemedicine Association (ATA) in recognition of his vigorous efforts to expand health care access and education through the use of telecommunications technology.
+Nesbitt earlier was awarded the ATA’s 2006 President’s Award that recognized the breadth, depth and effectiveness of telemedicine programs and services offered at the UC Davis Center for Health and Technology.
 In 2009, he was recognized by the UC Davis School of Medicine Alumni Association with its Transformational Leadership Award.
 In 1997, Nesbitt received the Distinguished Alumnus Award from UC Davis; the year prior, he was presented with UC Davis’ Distinguished Public Service Award.
 Nesbitt received the California Family Physician of the Year award in 1993 and, in 1992, was honored with the Best Research Study Award from the Society of Teachers of Family Medicine.